KenOasis/ProjectInitiator/core/FORMAT.md

     "(d or f)/path/to/the/file"
     d: directory
     f: file
-    !!!Important: pls do not have extra '/' at the beginning or the end of the path
+### Important: pls do not have extra '/' at the beginning or the end of the path